Tagbanwa script

-The Tagbanwa languages (Aborlan, Calamian and Central), which are Austronesian languages with about 25,000 total speakers in the central and northern regions of Palawan, are dying out as the younger generations of Tagbanwa are learning and using non-traditional languages such as Cuyonon and Tagalog, thus becoming less knowledgeable of their own indigenous cultural heritage.
+The Tagbanwa languages (Aborlan, Calamian and Central), which are Austronesian languages with about 8,000-25,000 total speakers in the central and northern regions of Palawan, are dying out as the younger generations of Tagbanwa are learning and using non-traditional languages such as Cuyonon and Tagalog, thus becoming less knowledgeable of their own indigenous cultural heritage.
 There are proposals to revive the script by teaching it in public and private schools with Tagbanwa populations.

 Origin

 The Tagbanwa script was used in the Philippines until the 17th century.
 Closely related to Baybayin, it is believed to have come from the Kawi script of Java, Bali and Sumatra, which in turn, descended from the Pallava script, one of the southern Indian scripts derived from Brahmi.

 Features

-Tagbanwa is a syllabic alphabet in which each consonant has an inherent vowel /a/.
-Other vowels are indicated by a diacritic above (for /i/) or below (for /u/) the consonant.
-Vowels at the beginning of syllables are represented by their own, independent characters.
+Tagbanwa is an alphasyllabary or abugida in which each letter represents a syllable consisting of a consonant and an inherent vowel /a/, a feature that it shares with many related scripts from SE Asia as they derive from variants of the Brahmic scripts of India.
+Similar to these scripts, vowels other than /a/ are indicated by the addition of a diacritic above (for /i/) or below (for /u/) the letter.
+Lone vowels are represented by their own, independent letters, thus /a/, /i/ and /u/ since there are only three.
 Syllables ending in a consonant are written without the final consonant.
-Tagbanwa is distinguished from Baybayin by shapes for several letters, most notably ‹k› and ‹w› that are markedly different from other Baybayin varieties.
+Tagbanwa is distinguished from Baybayin by the shapes of several letters, most notably ‹ka› and ‹wa› that are markedly different from other varieties.

-Tagbanwa is traditionally written on bamboo in vertical columns from bottom to top and left to right, though it is read from left to right in horizontal lines.
+Tagbanwa is traditionally written on bamboo in vertical columns from bottom to top and left to right.
+However, it is read from left to right in horizontal lines.